With summer coming to an end in Manassas, now is an ideal time to get a kick start on air conditioner maintenance.

 4. Clean the Inside

-After removing the fan, dig out leaves and other yard waste.
-Then wipe the inside of the system with a wet sponge.
+After extracting the fan, dig out leaves and other yard rubbish.
+Then clean the inside of the unit with a wet cloth.

-The only coil cleaner you should use is water.
-Use gentle pressure from a hose nozzle to rinse the fins, showering water from the inside out.
-Put the fan back in once you’re completed.
+The only coil cleaner you need is water.
+Use gentle pressure from a hose nozzle to wash the fins, showering water from the inside out.
+Replace the fan once you’re completed.

 5. Test Your Air Conditioner

-Now it’s time to restore power and turn your air conditioner back on.
-If it’s not operating like it should, reach out to us a call at 703-278-2036.
+You can now restore power and turn your air conditioner back on.
+If it’s not operating correctly, reach out to us a call at 703-278-2036.

 Related: Air Conditioner Service: Pay a Little Now, Save Later